baprasant/working_with_neural_networks/README.md

 For sequencial images, one approach is using ConvLSTM layers.
 It is a Recurrent layer, just like the LSTM, but internal matrix multiplications are exchanged with convolution operations.
 As a result, the data that flows through the ConvLSTM cells keeps the input dimension (3D in our case) instead of being just a 1D vector with features.

 ## Dataset
 The dataset that is made available in HARDataset folder is the accelerometer data.
 2.56 seconds of timeframe is considered as one window.
 Each window has 128 time steps.
+This data is used by different networks to recognise human activity and to classify them into 6 classes.

 ## Understanding Epochs and Batch size
 ### Batch